-www.citadel.edu/root/graduate-certificate-inleadership leadership@citadel.edu
+www.citadel.edu/root/graduate-certificate-in-leadership leadership@citadel.edu

-Faith Rivers James, J.D.
-Associate Provost for Leadership, Department Head & Professor of Leadership friversjames@citadel.edu
+Dr. Tracey H. Seigler Department Head of Leadership tsigler@citadel.edu

 The Graduate Certificate in Leadership supports the development of principled leaders.
 As a rigorous concentration in the various dimensions of leadership, this certificate helps students to understand and refine the qualities that businesses, charitable organizations, government agencies, and the military expect today.
 The courses, all offered online, examine the full spectrum issues pertaining to organizational leadership theory and practice.